torinkwok/WaxSealCore/README.md

                                             error: &error ];

 // WaxSealCore supports Unicode-based search, so you can use Emoji or Chinese in your search criteria.
 // One step.
-So easy, is not it?
+Quite handy, isn't it?
 ```

 Print its Account Name, Passphrase and Comment: